PSU-Research-Computing/dkmonitor/README.rst

 Disk Monitor
 ************

 Disk Monitor (dkmonitor) is a python application that allows a system adminstrator to monitor and log disk or directory usage on a multiuser system.
 Disk monitor is primarily suited for research computing systems with short-term fast storage drives (scratch) that are commonly missused.

 **DkMonitor is pre-release software, and is currently being refactored**

 Features:
 =========
 - Scans a disk or directory for general usage stats as well as individual user stats
-- Stores directory and user stats in a postgresql database for later analisys.
+- Stores directory and user stats in a database (SQLite, postgres, MySQL) for later analisys.
 - Can view usage stats on specific users or systems via the command line
 - Can to push email notifications to users who are not following the speficied usage rules
 - Can automatically move all old files to a new location, mirroring the directory structure
 - Can automatically delete old files on a disk
 - Works accross multiple separate systems